ThirVondukr/passlib/docs/new_app_quickstart.rst

     * variable rounds for configuring flexible cpu cost on a per-hash basis.
     * at least 96 bits of salt.
-    * basic algorithm has seen heavy scrutiny and use for at least 10 years (except for Argon2, from is from circa 2013).
+    * basic algorithm has seen heavy scrutiny and use for at least 10 years (except for Argon2, born around 2013).
     * in use across a number of OSes and/or a wide variety of applications.

 Argon2 is much younger than the others, but has seen heavy scrunity, and was purpose-designed for password hashing.
-In the near future, it stands likely to become *THE* recommended standard.
+In the near future, it stands likely to become *the* recommended standard.

 .. rst-class:: html-toggle